MEDomics-UdeS/MEDomics-UdeS-website/content/en/post/2022-04-22-midl/index.md

 ---
-title: "Nouvelle : Publication d'un article court dans la conférence MIDL 2022"
+title: "News: Publication of a short article in the MIDL 2022 conference"
 date: 2022-04-22
 image:
   focal_point: 'top'